Combined Presentations

 Management effectiveness indicators assess whether governance arrangements are achieving their objectives, providing crucial context for understanding why environmental or economic outcomes are improving or declining.

-The SEEA EA emphasizes that governance accounts should include "explicit consideration of institutional and legal frameworks such as zoning, rules and decision-making institutions, social circumstances of affected populations, and measures of ocean-related risks and resilience"[21].
+The SEEA EA describes governance accounts as including "explicit consideration of institutional and legal frameworks such as zoning, rules and decision-making institutions, social circumstances of affected populations, and measures of ocean-related risks and resilience to them"[21].

 3.4 Compilation Procedure for Combined Presentations